Posterior Capsular Opacification: Symptoms, Causes & Treatment

 PCO causes gradual vision impairment, like an actual cataract.
 When it begins to affect your daily activities, you may want to seek corrective treatment.

 You can have a procedure called YAG laser capsulotomy to restore your vision.
-This is usually a safe, painless outpatient procedure that takes just a few minutes.
+It is a safe, painless outpatient procedure that takes just a few minutes.

-An ophthalmologist uses this laser treatment to open up a small part of the affected lens capsule, allowing light to pass through again.
-Once this is done, it is very rare for PCO to return.
+We use a laser to open a small part of the affected lens capsule, allowing light to pass through again.
+Learn more about this treatment by watching our videos on YAG laser capsulotomy.

 Book an appointment

 During your initial appointment, you will receive a thorough eye exam and will be able to ask any questions you have about PCO.